Arkansas Alligator Farm and Petting Zoo

 The Arkansas Alligator Farm and Petting Zoo is a privately owned zoo located on Whittington Avenue in Hot Springs, Arkansas.

-The farm raises alligators and has done so since it was founded in 1902.
-The farm includes a small museum with a collection of mounted alligators, a souvenir shop and a snack bar.
+The farm houses but does not raise alligators and has done so since it was founded in 1902.
+The farm includes a small museum with a collection of mounted alligators, a souvenir shop but there’s no snack bar.
 It includes the mummified carcass purporting to be a "Merman", similar to ones held in Ripley's Believe It or Not! museums.

 The main alligator pit contains a small headstone, a memorial to somebody's fox terrier that was killed by alligators on that spot in 1906.

 History

 H. L. Campbell founded the farm in 1902 because he thought the Hot Springs area needed a tourist attraction in addition to the thermal baths.
 He sold it to D. S. Older some time before 1929.
 During this time it was called the "Hot Springs Gator Farm", and had up to 1500 alligators and included a small museum.

 The farm was sold to Jack Bridges, Sr. and his wife in 1945, and the name was changed to the Arkansas Alligator Farm.
-The Bridges added a gift shop, and well as other animals such as monkeys, raccoons, and logger-head turtles.
+The Bridges added a gift shop, as well as other animals such as monkeys, raccoons, and logger-head turtles.
 Jack Bridges Jr. and his wife Sue purchased the zoo in 1965, and added more animals, as well as a petting zoo and a small museum.